CaterinaBi/aicore-web-scraping-pipeline/README.md

 The choice of website to scrape was based on two main criteria: personal interest, and learning opportunities.
 Being a real estate enthusiast, my choice fell rather naturally on [RightMove](https://www.rightmove.co.uk/).
 Quite luckily, the website is challenging to scrape and offers plenty of opportunities to learn HTML tricks.
 Additionally, it stores data in rigorous fashion, thus making it a pleasure to scrape and create a database out of.

-Given that the website includes thousands of properties for sale and rent located throughout the United Kingdom, I decided to reduce the scope of my project to only include properties for sale in a 10-mile radius from Cambridge, which is where I currently live.
+Given that the website includes thousands of properties for sale and rent located throughout the United Kingdom, I decided to reduce the scope of my project to only include properties for sale in a 10-mile radius from Cambridge, as shown in the image below.

 ![Image from the RightMove website](images/website.png)